 LOCAL SEO RANKING FACTORS

-The ranking factors that Google uses to rank a local business for local SEO in SERPS includes:
+The ranking factors that Google uses for ranking a local business in SERPs includes:

-The most important local SEO ranking factor is proximity.
+The most important local search ranking factor is proximity.
 Google will list the closest business corresponding to the search query first.

-Ensure your address is included on your website and Google My Business account to make sure you don’t miss out on this crucial local SEO ranking factor.
+Ensure your address is included on your website and GBP to make sure you don't miss out on this crucial Local SEO ranking factor.

-Category is obviously also an important local SEO ranking factor.
-The category listed in your Google My Business account needs to match the keyword being searched in the Google search.
+Category is obviously also an important Local SEO ranking factor.
+The category listed in your GBP profile needs to match the local keyword being searched in the Google searches.

-Onpage SEO signals are organic onpage signals on your website and web page.
+On-page SEO signals are organic on-page signals on your website and web page.
 They include keywords and content, which give an indication to search engines what your web page, and therefore business, is about.
-See below on how to optimise local onpage SEO.
+See below on how to optimize Local On-page SEO.

-Onpage SEO optimisation includes the correct organic use of keywords and content to indicate to search engines what your web page is about.
-As for non-local SEO strategies, the right keywords and their correct palcement is important for how to improve local seo results too.
+On-page SEO optimization includes the correct organic use of keywords and content to indicate to search engines what your web page is about.
+As for non-local SEO strategies, the right keyword and their correct placement is important for how to improve local search ranking.

-For successful local SEO onpage optimisation, ensure your website and web pages follow the following guidelines:
+For successful Local SEO on-page optimization, ensure your website and web pages follow these guidelines:

 - have NAP in footer of every web page

-- on your homepage include location and categories keywords as used in your Google My Business account
+- on your homepage include location and category keywords as used in your GBP

 - on all website images include business name and location in the alt text and anchor text

-- create a web page called ‘business category in location’ i.e. Accountant in Westminster and include the following on that page:
+- create a web page called 'business category in location' i.e. Accountant in Westminster (as you've found appropriate through your keyword research too) and include the following on that page:

-- page title heading (H1 tag) – use ‘business category’ in ‘location’ keywords
+- page title tag and heading (H1 tag) – use 'business category' in 'location' keywords

-- paragraph with blurb which includes Google My Business additional categories keywords
+- paragraph with blurb which includes GBP additional categories keywords

 - your business address and phone number